techotron/tools/troubleshooting/linux-cheatsheet.md

 - To create a route out through a specific interface: `ip route add 1.1.1.1 via <GW_IP> dev eth0`
 - Create a route out through a specific gateway: `ip route add 1.1.1.1 via <GW_IP>`
 - Create route for network: `ip route add 10.0.8.0/24 via <GW_IP>`
+- Check network connection between the host.
+This prints network stats of the intervening routers to the hostname: `mtr HOSTNAME`
+- Alternative to traceroute: `tracepath HOSTNAME`.

 #### DHCP
 **Note:** commands may vary depending on *nix flavour in use but you can usually tab-complete from `/var/lib/dhc->` to find the right one.